 Q: Will I be required to buy books for the courses?

 A: Yes.
 The instructors often require the students to buy at least one book.
-The book list for each course may change from one year to the next, but students will be informed prior to the course starting, what books they will need to purchase.
+The book list for each course may change from one semester to the next.
+Students will be informed of the required textbooks prior to the start of the course.
 Instructors may make other readings available online.

 Q: What benefits will I have as a University of Maryland student?

 A: As an online graduate student, you have access to UMD resources listed on the Online Learning & Resources website page.

 Please direct questions to email@example.com.
 Fill out this brief form to receive more information about START's Graduate Certificate in Terrorism Analysis.